You Saved the Sunbathers!

 The Sunbathers is a remarkable survivor.
 The Festival of Britain gave a tired public optimism, hope and colour.
-Help us recreate that spirit and donate.
-Together, we can get The Sunbathers back home.
+Thanks to your help, The Sunbathers will return home.